VoodooSMBus/VoodooRMI/README.md

 * RMII2C is needed if using VoodooI2C for your trackpad
 * RMISMBus is needed if using VoodooSMBus for your trackpad

+There is no support for this kext being loaded into Library/Extensions or System/Library/Extensions.
+This likely won't break loading it, but test with injection first before sending in a bug report.

 ## Configuration

 The values below can be edited under Info.plist within the kext itself - these can be changed without recompiling